Search

 The mutual recognition of diplomas

 The freedom of establishment and the freedom to provide services are cornerstones of the single market, enabling the mobility of businesses and professionals throughout the EU.
 In order to implement these freedoms, diplomas and qualifications issued nationally need to be widely recognised.
-Various measures for harmonisation and mutual recognition have been adopted.
+Various measures for harmonisation and mutual recognition have been adopted for this purpose.

 Youth